RCPilot1604/FridgeGang/README.md

 # FreshTrack

 FreshTrack is a mobile application designed to help you keep track of your groceries, reduce food waste, and maintain an organized refrigerator.
-By scanning QR codes, you can effortlessly add items with their purchase and expiry dates, ensuring you always know what's fresh.
+By scanning QR codes, you can effortlessly add items with their expiry dates, ensuring you always know what's fresh.

 ## Prerequisites